sekoyo/react-image-crop/README.md

 As this library uses percentages for crop values, creating an aspect crop yourself requires you to use the dimensions of the image.
 You might do this for instance if you have some buttons with pre-defined aspect crops.

-The library exports a convenience function for this - `makeAspectCrop(partialCrop, imageAspect)` which takes the image reference you can get from the `onImageLoaded(image, crop)` event.
+The library exports a convenience function for this - `makeAspectCrop(partialCrop, imageAspect)`.
+You can calculate the image aspect using `image` which is passed in the `onImageLoaded(image, crop)` event.
 Note that you don't need to do this when a new image loads, in that case the library will fix (or complete if you omited width or height) the crop for you.

 When using `makeAspectCrop` specify the aspect, optionally the x and y, and the width or height as a percentage.
 The other side will be filled in for you.